 Translators that filed for "250 mile moves" during the 2016 window will now have an oppotunity to move again.
 In order to take advantage of this, the translator had to file a move in the 2016 window, specify the same AM station as the primary station and stay within 250 miles of the original (pre-2016) translator location.
 Non-adjacent channel changes are permitted.
 Please contact REC for assistance.

-Please note that this potential 2017 new translator opportunity is only for FM translators that will be used to rebroadcast AM stations and can not be used for LPFM or full-power FM stations.
+Translators obtained in the 2017 and 2018 filing windows can not be used for LPFM or full-power FM stations.
 Translators must be applied for by the AM licensee.
 If you need to move a translator for an FM or LPFM station, REC can assist you but the normal FCC move guidelines would apply.

 CALL REC at 1-844-732-5736

 REC's FCCdata.org - to look up the 2 mV/m contour of an AM station